 v Plant varieties

-The Plant Breeders' Rights Law (Law No. 19.342) provides a sui generis kind of protection, plant variety protection, which consists of the registration of the protected plant in the National Register of Protected Varieties, administered by the Seeds Department of the Ministry of Agriculture.
+The Plant Breeders' Rights Law3 provides a sui generis kind of protection, plant variety protection, which consists of the registration of the protected plant in the National Register of Protected Varieties, administered by the Seeds Department of the Ministry of Agriculture.

-Chile is a member of the UPOV, and adopted the 1978 Act in 5 January 1996, but has not yet acceded to UPOV 1991.
+Chile is a member of the UPOV and adopted the 1978 Act on 5 January 1996, but it has not yet acceded to UPOV 1991.

-Copyright in Chile is governed by Law No. 17,336, originally enacted in 1970, which has been successively amended.
-The last amendment was made in 2010 and this is the text actually in force.
+Copyright in Chile is governed by Law No. 17,336, originally enacted in 1970 and successively amended.
+The most recent amendment was made in 2010 and this is the text currently in force.

 Copyright covers moral and economic rights that protect ownership, exploitation and the integrity of a particular work.

 The law covers the rights of Chilean authors, performers and producers as well as those of foreign nationals residing in Chile.
 Foreign nationals not residing in Chile have their protection recognised by the treaties Chile is a party to.
-These are, among others, the Berne Convention for the Protection of Literary and Artistic Works, the Universal Copyright Convention (UCC), the Inter-American Convention on Copyright and the International Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations (Rome Convention on Copyright Related Rights) (1961).
+These are, among others, the Berne Convention,4 the Universal Copyright Convention, the Inter-American Convention on Copyright5 and the Rome Convention.6

 In Chile there is an official Copyright Registry, where rights and connected rights may be registered, although actual protection is granted without need of registration.

-The owner of copyrights or related rights is entitled to file civil or criminal judicial actions in case of infringement and request the ceasing of the infringer's unlawful activity, as well compensation for the economic and moral damage suffered.
-Infringers may be condemned to fines and in certain cases even to imprisonment.
+The owner of copyrights or related rights is entitled to file civil or criminal judicial actions in the event of infringement, and to request the cessation of the infringer's unlawful activity, as well compensation for the economic and moral damage suffered.
+Infringers may be fined and in certain cases even sentenced to imprisonment.